tonethar/IGME-330-Master/notes/canvas-sprites-6.md

 - Go ahead and make some changes in *main.js*, like increasing the number of circles.
 If webpack is still running, it will automatically compile a new *bundle.js* for you.

-- because webpack recursively builds a dependency graph that includes every module your application needs, then packages all of those modules into *bundle.js*, your *webpack.config.js* file may only need to list the first JS file.
+- Because webpack recursively builds a dependency graph that includes every module your application needs, then packages all of those modules into *bundle.js*, your *webpack.config.js* file may only need to list the first JS file.
 In our example, we only need to list *init.js* as the entry file, and webpack will then be able to determine the other required JavaScript files.

 New **webpack.config.js**
 ```js